material-motion/material-motion/specifications/runtime.md

 The system we propose here is an implementation of the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern.
 We call it a Runtime.

-New terms: Transaction, Intention, and Actor.
+New terminology: Transaction, Intention, and Actor.

 ## Purpose